 On May 17, 2012, with over a month of rehab and still not gaining weight, extensive blood work confirmed that Jo-Jo was suffering from Exocrine Pancreatic Insufficiency (EPI, for more information visit www.epi4dogs.com), a condition that leaves her without the digestive enzymes needed to absorb nutrients from food.

-Today, Jo-Jo is a happy, healthy little girl, kept from starvation only by costly pancreatic enzymes administered twice daily, along with daily B-12 injections, a strict organic seafood diet, and the love of Michele and the wonderful volunteers of Forever Amber Acres Animal Sanctuary.
-She is also now a certified therapy dog and is visiting area nursing homes once a month with Tara A. her handler, who went through the training with her.
+Today, Jo-Jo is a happy, healthy little girl, kept from starvation only by costly pancreatic enzymes administered twice daily, along with daily B-12, a strict organic seafood diet, and the love of Michele and the wonderful volunteers of Forever Amber Acres Animal Sanctuary.
+She became a certified therapy dog and visited area nursing homes once a month with Tara A. her handler, who went through the training with her; until two years ago when hip displasia caused us to retire her from therapy.
 If you’d like to help with continuing JoJo’s care at Forever Amber Acres click below to sponsor!